 If you'd like to see original drawings, you can check out some paintings on paper in the flat files at Pierogi Gallery in Brooklyn, and Gallery Joe in Philadelphia has some small ink drawings in their new space at #2 St. James Court in Philadelphia.
 You can purchase a few small original pieces online at Pierogi and I have a new studio storefront where I'm selling affordable archival digital prints and books and donating a percentage of the profits to the ACLU.

-I'm in the process of finishing a new small book based on my Minotaur Family paintings and I'm in the middle of making another new large painting on paper.
+I'm also working on another new large painting on paper.
 You can see images of my latest work in progress on instagram, where I post as the_drawist.
 You can also see more writing about my work and occasional posts about other people's art on my blog.
 Also behind the scenes, I moved my website to a new server, which may or may not have caused a few lost emails: if you tried to reach me recently and I didn't write back, email me at sam at samanthasimpson dot com.

 Past Exhibition News and Press

 My work was recently included in A City of Artists, Celebrating the Philadelphia Open Studio Tours in the Philadelphia Art in City Hall gallery on the first floor of City Hall.
 The exhibition was organized by the wonderful people at CFEVA.
 It was on view in another Philadelphia civic building in November of 2016:I had a small book in the Philadelphia Center for the Book's Little Lexicons exhibition at the Philadelphia Free Library from November 4th to January 13, 2017.
 My latest frog painting, What We Must Do, was in a show curated by the brilliant Susan Coote in Episcopal Academy's Crawford Gallery called Messages and American Dreams.

 Two of my drawings were included in Gallery Joe's show Joy, a lovely exhibition that also includes work by Mia Rosenthal, Alex Paik, Astrid Koppe, Sharka Hyland and Marilyn Holsing.
 My work was also on exhibit in Gallery Joe's Bye Bye Old City show in Philadelphia.